-Chick numbers, chick locations, and travel corridor locations/dimensions shall be provided to the Nantucket Superintendent by the shorebird monitor daily, prior to commencing self-escort procedures.
-A map showing the locations shall be posted at Coskata-Coatue Wildlife Refuge gatehouse and shall be updated daily.
+Chick numbers, chick locations, and travel corridor locations/dimensions shall be provided to the Southeast Ecology Assistant by the shorebird monitor daily, prior to commencing self-escort procedures.
+A map showing the locations shall be posted at Mytoi maintenance shop and Mytoi and Dike Bridge gatehouses and shall be updated daily.
 As required by the HCP, a daily implementation log will be kept to document staffing, frequency of brood monitoring, and compliance with OSV escorting procedures, and will be made available to DFW upon request.
 Any violations, incidents or accidents associated with the vehicle escort program, including take of a chick(s) shall be immediately reported to DFW and USFWS staff.
-In the event of an alleged incident related to the escort program, the Nantucket Superintendent, Southeast Ecology Assistant, or their designee in coordination with a Shorebird Monitor shall cooperate with and assist Town, State and Federal officials with the investigation of the incident.
+In the event of an alleged incident related to the escort program Southeast Ecology Assistant, or their designee in coordination with a Shorebird Monitor shall cooperate with and assist Town, State and Federal officials with the investigation of the incident.
 Depending on the nature of the incident, The Trustees, DFW and USFWS reserve the right to suspend all vehicle escorts for such time as they deem appropriate.